BeSpunky/angular-google-maps/wiki/Overlays-Superpower/Info-Windows.md

 If no previous position has been defined, the map's center will be used.

 # [attachedTo]
 You can always open an info window programmaticaly at a specific position on the map.
-But if you want your info window or react to events triggered by overlay object (marker, polygon, etc.), you simply bind it to the `attachedTo` property:
+But if you want your info window to react to events triggered by an overlay object (marker, polygon, etc.), you simply bind it to the `attachedTo` property:

 ```html
 <bs-google-maps-polygon .... #polygon="polygon"></bs-google-maps-polygon>